Altinity/parquet-regression/parquetify/README.md

 # Parquetify: Generate Parquet Files from JSON

 Parquetify is a lightweight tool leveraging the [parquet-java](https://github.com/apache/parquet-java) library to generate Parquet files based on the structure provided in a JSON file.
-With Parquetify, you can easily convert structured data into an optimized Parquet format, enabling efficient storage and fast querying.

 ## Features